 Council uses many different techniques for consultation, allowing members of the public to participate in policy formulation.
 The nature of the issue under consideration by Council determines the best consultation technique/s for that particular issue.
 Council's Code of Meeting Practice makes provision for members of the public to address Council meetings for matters under consideration at that meeting and prescribes the framework for their participation.
-More information about addressing Council meetings can be found on Council's Website.
+More information about addressing Council meetings can be found on Council's Weeting Practice makes provision for members of the public to address Council meetings for matters under consideration at that meeting and prescribes the framework for their participation.
+More information about addressing Council meetings can be found on Council's Weeting Practice makes provision for members of the public to address Council meetings for matters under consideration at that meeting and prescribes the framework for their participation.
+More information about addressing Council meetings can be found on Council's Weeting Practice matter and prescribes are sufficient to the public to address council meetings for the public to